waiwera/waiwera/doc/user/output.rst

 Like the fluid datasets, most of the source datasets are time-dependent, having one row per output time, with each row having one column per source.

+If the simulation uses a source network (see :ref:`source_networks`), the "source_fields" group in the HDF5 output file also contains output data defined at the source network groups and reinjectors.
+These datasets have names beginning with "network\_", e.g. "network_group_rate", "network_reinject_overflow_steam_rate".
+The datasets included here can also be selected in the Waiwera JSON input file (see :ref:`output_source_network_fields`).
+Again, most of the group and reinjector datasets are time-dependent, with one row per output time and each row having one column per group or reinjector.

 .. index:: output; cells, HDF5; cell_fields group, tracers; output, output; tracers
 .. _output_at_faces: